Gut Microbial Clock: How Gut Bacteria Shape Sleep, Cravings, and Circadian Timing

 7. How does Akkermansia muciniphila affect circadian rhythm?

-Akkermansia strengthens the gut barrier, enhances GLP-1 sensitivity, reduces inflammation, and coordinates nighttime mucosal repair.
+Akkermansia supports gut barrier and intestinal lining health, enhances GLP-1 sensitivity, reduces inflammation, and helps coordinate nighttime mucosal repair.
 (Everard et al., 2013)

 8. What foods support the microbial clock?